 Hiranezaki is attractive because of the beauty of the waves.

-Sado Island has a variety of waterfalls, trails and great rocky beaches.
-As Sado is also known for its rice, there is a sake factory Hokusetsu that might be on your bucket list for regional rice.
+Sado Island has a variety of waterfalls, trails, and great rocky beaches.
+As Sado is also known for its rice, there is a Hokusetsu sake factory that may be on your visiting list to taste the regional rice.

 On Sado Island, making rice is almost an art.
 In addition to the traditional preparation, rice fields exude beauty.
 Rice is the easiest food to find on the island.

-Certainly Sado Island and several other japanese islands they don't make mistakes about the beauty of the place, so there are many anime that have islands as a backdrop or main theme.
+Certainly, Sado Island and several other Japanese islands do not miss with regard to the beauty of the place, which is why there are many anime that have islands as settings or main themes.

 I confess that I felt like visiting some Japanese island now!
 And you, would you visit a historic island like Sado Island?